Sources of Financial Aid - International Students

 Jobs available on campus typically do not pay much, certainly not enough to finance a university education.
 Do not count on this kind of a job for anything more than a supplement to other funds.

-Careful long- and short-term planning is necessary to ensure that you will have a rewarding educational experience in the United States.
-If you are realistic about your financial needs, you will be better able to enjoy the exciting academic and cultural experience of living and learning in the
+Careful long- and short-term planning is necessary to ensure that you will have a rewarding experience studying abroad.
+If you are realistic about your financial needs, you will be better able to enjoy the exciting academic and cultural experience of living and learning in the United States.